awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.md

 Attach these permissions to the user who is trying to perform the action\.

 **Note**
-The `iam:CreateRole`, `iam:CreatePolicy`, `iam:AttachPolicy`, and `iam:PassRole` permissions are not included in the AWS managed policies for DynamoDB\.
+The `iam:CreateRole`, `iam:CreatePolicy`, `iam:AttachRolePolicy`, and `iam:PassRole` permissions are not included in the AWS managed policies for DynamoDB\.
 This is by design because these permissions provide the possibility of privilege escalation: That is, a user could use these permissions to create a new administrator policy and then attach that policy to an existing role\.
 For this reason, you \(the administrator of your DAX cluster\) must explicitly add these permissions to your policy\.

 ### Troubleshooting<a name="DAX.create-cluster.iam-permissions.troubleshooting"></a>